-A strong example of this movement is Mastercard, which intends to replace payments through cards, smartphones and passwords with facial recognition worldwide.
+A strong example of this movement is Mastercard, which intends to replace payments through cards, smartphones, and passwords with facial recognition worldwide.

-The payments giant recently began testing biometric identification in brick-and-mortar stores, at St. Marche supermarkets in Brazil.
+The payments giant recently began testing biometric identification in brick-and-mortar stores at St. Marche supermarkets in Brazil.
 To pay, the consumer will only need to register their face and cards using an app, then carry out their facial identification at the cashier and choose the payment method.

 The challenge of biometric authentication

-MetaMap: The solution one click away
+MetaMap: The solution is one click away

-Through biometric authentication, your business can transform registration, login, payments and financial transactions, in addition to revolutionizing Know Your Customer (KYC) processes and access control for passengers, customers and employees, for example.
+Through biometric authentication, your business can transform registration, login, payments, and financial transactions, in addition to revolutionizing Know Your Customer (KYC) processes and access control for passengers, customers, and employees, for example.

 That's why we offer all identification solutions for companies in a single tool, using the most advanced artificial intelligence technology (AI).
 All of this is just a click away.